EU agrees to extend economic sanctions on Russia until 2020

 A Dutch-led international investigative team on Wednesday said three Russians and a Ukrainian will face murder charges for bringing down the MH17 flight.

-EU leaders will also express “full support for all efforts to establish truth, justice and accountability for the victims and their next of kin,” according to their draft joint statement seen by Reuters.

-They will call “on Russia to cooperate fully with the ongoing investigation”.
+EU leaders also gave their “full support for all efforts to establish truth, justice and accountability for the victims and their next of kin.”
+Their joint statement called “on Russia to cooperate fully with the ongoing investigation”.

 The EU’s economic sanctions against Moscow over Ukraine include curbs on Russian energy, defense and financial sectors and are currently in place until the end of July.
 The formal roll-over will take place in the coming days.